opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 Honestly this is kind of in flux and we're not 100% sure where we'll end up.
 Right now the directory contains
 * Tests that require multiple modules or plugins to work
-* Tests that form a cluster made up of multiple versions of RENAMEME like full cluster restart, rolling restarts, and mixed version tests
+* Tests that form a cluster made up of multiple versions of OpenSearch like full cluster restart, rolling restarts, and mixed version tests
-* Tests that test the RENAMEME clients in "interesting" places like the `wildfly` project.
+* Tests that test the OpenSearch clients in "interesting" places like the `wildfly` project.
-* Tests that test RENAMEME in funny configurations like with ingest disabled
+* Tests that test OpenSearch in funny configurations like with ingest disabled
 * Tests that need to do strange things like install plugins that thrown uncaught `Throwable`s or add a shutdown hook